AvolitesLtd/TitanManual/prismdocs/prism/quick-start/navigation.md

 Any unchanged values in the *Controls* panel will initially display those of the first selected element.<br/>

 If [Undo and Redo](#edit) are permitted, all selected elements will be affected.

+Newly added or duplicated elements are selected automatically, so their controls are ready to edit.